Magic Slate: History

 The Magic Slate was invented in 1923 by R. A. Watkins, born c.
 1888 in Baraboo, Wisconsin.
 It was originally intended to be used as a paper saver on the factory floor of a corset factory where Watkins worked in Aurora, Illinois.
 He made it out of a wax board and pieces of plastic, which enabled it to be used as a reusable timesheet.
 But when he showed it to his children, he saw the potential for it to be used as a toy.
 Watkins went into partnership in the 1920s with the Strathmore Company, a printer in Aurora.
 "Magic Slate" was registered as a trademark, and Watkins-Strathmore began production of the toy.

 The toy "was an enormous success", and in the 1950s it attracted the attention of media companies like The Walt Disney Company.
 They licensed production of the toy with its frame decorated with pictures of comic book heroes, such as Batman and The Hulk, Disney characters, such as Mickey Mouse and Bambi, and popular stars from TV shows and films.
 Magic Slates went on to be more than just a child's toy.
 They were also used as erasable message boards and communication devices for people unable to speak, particularly in hospitals.

 The Watkins-Strathmore partnership was taken over by Western Publishing in Racine, Wisconsin, in 1958, which continued manufacturing the toy in Aurora, and later in Fayetteville, North Carolina.
 In 1996 Western Publishing was renamed Golden Books Family Entertainment, which continued to produce Magic Slates until it was purchased by DIC Entertainment in 2001.
+However, DIC would pass off the purchase due to high costs and instead Golden Books was eventually acquired jointly by Classic Media and Random House in a bankruptcy auction.